robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 The propaganda machine combined with the so called "fact-checking" machine were at their full functioning power in marginalising and supprensing every dissent around the fairy tale for which there was an attacker and an attacked.
 The same litany repeated by Meloni at her last meeting with Trump which led her interpreter to fall in confusion.

-Back to 2022 Spring, while Mario Draghi the ex-EBC director was proposing his personal dilemma to Italians -- kepp the air-conditioner up running or see the end of the war -- in Russia they were managed to pass through the repentine fall of the Rublo value -- the finantial shock that supposedely should have brought in bankrupty Russia -- and they were setting up their economy for a long-terms war with the opposite of Draghi's recipe and also the opposite Italy's recipe.
+Back to 2022 Spring, while Mario Draghi the ex-EBC director was proposing his personal dilemma to Italians -- keep the air-conditioner up running or see the end of the war -- in Russia they were managed to pass through the repentine fall of the Rublo value -- the financial shock that supposedly should have brought in bankruptcy Russia -- and they were setting up their economy for a long-terms war with the opposite of Draghi's recipe and also the opposite Italy's recipe.

 They decided to raise the wages even more than before.
-It is worth noticing that in the previous two decades since the first Putin precidency, all the wages in Russia were increasing on average more than the Rublo inflaction and soon after the UA-RU military hostility begun even more.
-They moved their positive commercial balance into wages and do-by-themselves thus heavily investing in their own domestic instrial production fulfilling all the positions left open from the Western companies that were leaving Russia.
+It is worth noticing that in the previous two decades since the first Putin presidency, all the wages in Russia were increasing on average more than the Ruble inflation and soon after the UA-RU military hostility began even more.
+They moved their positive commercial balance into wages and do-by-themselves thus heavily investing in their own domestic industrial production fulfilling all the positions left open from the Western companies that were leaving Russia.

 - [Primo maggio, festa dei lavoratori](https://robang74.github.io/roberto-a-foglietta/html/311-primo-maggio-festa-dei-lavoratori.md#?target=_blank) &nbsp; (2025-05-01)